• Home

 Google Scholar

-In a time of exacerbating inequality, enduring poverty and widespread climate disruption, I firmly believe that we cannot talk about sustainability or decarbonization without a serious consideration of its intersections with social justice, equity and oppression.
-I take a situated, relational and intersectional approach in my research, collaborating with scholars in critical geography, sociology, environmental science and policy studies, and with community organizations, policy-makers and practitioners.
+Exacerbating inequality, enduring poverty, and widespread climate disruption are interrelated socio-environmental problems.
+To explore their intersections, I take a situated, relational, and intersectional approach in my research, collaborating with scholars in critical geography, sociology, environmental science and policy studies, and with policy-makers and practitioners.

 Powered by Create your own unique website with customizable templates.